 Even with the horrendous potential loss of wildlife aside, the colossal old growth trees of the Congo basin rainforest are a carbon sink that we cannot risk losing.
 Congo basin flora is estimated to sequester an average of 39 billion tonnes of carbon that would otherwise be released into the atmosphere, precipitously increasing the rate and severity of climate change-induced catastrophe.
 Clearly, then, despite the apparent hopelessness of ending a decades-long and viciously persistent conflict, find a solution we must if there is any hope of saving both this wilderness and ourselves.

-With efforts like these, the Congo basin ecosystem may have the chance to persevere, its fragile inhabitants the opportunity to continue their secretive and profound existence.
-Please take a stand and sign JGI’s petition, so that our children may also have the opportunity to dream of, and perhaps one day visit, one of the world’s last remaining wildernesses.
+If efforts like these were to occur globally, perhaps the Congo basin ecosystem may have the chance to persevere.
+Its fragile inhabitants may have the opportunity to continue their secretive and profound existence.
+Please take a stand and recycle your old electronics, so that our children may also have the opportunity to dream of, and perhaps one day visit, one of the world’s last remaining wildernesses.